mindplace/less-by-choice/_posts/2017-03-02-its-a-process.md

 title: "It's a process"
 description: "...a process of altering your identity."
 tags: [clarity]
-takeaway: ["What identities do you hold on to?"]
+takeaway: ["What identities do you hold on to that outdated?"]
 published: true
 comments: true
 ---